anmarjarjees/arduino-code/README.md

 You can check this [article about diode](https://www.fluke.com/en-ca/learn/blog/electrical/what-is-a-diode#:~:text=A%20diode%20is%20a%20semiconductor,flowing%20in%20the%20opposite%20direction.)

-In any board/circuit, LED requires a resister to work.
+In any board/circuit, LED requires a resistor to work.

 ### Resistor:
 A resistor is a passive two-terminal electrical component that implements electrical resistance as a circuit element.
 In electronic circuits, resistors are used to reduce current flow (resists the flow of a current), adjust signal levels, to divide voltages, bias active elements, and terminate transmission lines, among other uses.
-So In a full circuit, LED requires the use of a resister to make sure that the maximum current is not exceeded.
+So In a full circuit, LED requires the use of a resistor to make sure that the maximum current is not exceeded.

 ![Electronic-Lead-Resistors-Array](https://github.com/anmarjarjees/arduino-code/blob/master/images/Electronic-Lead-Resistors-Array.png)